-Studies have demonstrated when LDL measures are in agreement (concordant), LDL cholesterol values and particle number are equally associated with CVD risk.^{5,9} However, when LDL cholesterol values and particle measures disagree (discordant), CVD risk tracks with particle measure: LDL-P or Apo B.^{5,9,10}As a result, many experts advise that LDL-P or Apo B be used to adjudicate response to therapy and optimize treatment decisions in patients with Type 2 diabetes, statin-treated patients and those with CMR factors.^{4,5,8,11,12,13}
+Studies have demonstrated when LDL measures are in agreement (concordant), LDL cholesterol values and particle number are equally associated with CVD risk.
+However when LDL cholesterol values and particle measures disagree (discordant), CVD risk tracks with particle measure: LDL-P or Apo B. As a result, many experts advise that LDL-P or Apo B be used to adjudicate response to therapy and optimize treatment decisions in patients with type 2 diabetes, statin-treated patients, and those with CMR factors.4,5,8,11,12,13

-Two Lipid Cascade Test Options
+The Two Lipid Cascade Test Options

-Test Name Test No. Lipid Cascade with Reflex to Lipoprotein Particle Assessment by NMR 123836 Lipid Cascade with Reflex to Apolipoprotein B 363676
+- Lipid Cascade with Reflex to Lipoprotein Particle Assessment by NMR (123836) - Lipid Cascade with Reflex to Apolipoprotein B (363676)

-Requiring a single blood draw, Labcorp's Lipid Cascade options offer convenient, step-wise testing by reflexing from a traditional lipid panel to lipoprotein particle testing by NMR or Apo B (depending upon the ordered test option) when the LDL value is <130 mg/dL.
+Requiring a single blood draw, LabCorp's Lipid Cascade options offer convenient, step-wise testing by reflexing from a traditional lipid panel to lipoprotein particle testing by nuclear magnetic resonance (NMR) or apo B (depending upon the ordered test option) when the LDL value is < 130mg/dL.